LeNPaul/hungry-minds/_posts/2021-02-23-how-to-start-a-blog-or-personal-website-using-jekyll-and-github-pages.md

 comments: false
 ---

 At the end of this guide you will have a personal website or blog that looks something like [this](https://lenpaul.github.io/Lagrange/).
-It will be under a unique domain name and you will have complete control over your site.
+It will be under a unique domain name, and you will have complete control over your site.

 This guide will walk you through the process from beginning to end of creating your GitHub account, choosing a Jekyll theme, making changes to your Jekyll theme, adding blog posts, and publishing your site through your own domain.
 Programming ability is not required for this guide.